 As a Middle East Studies major, you will be exposed to a rich array of disciplinary and intellectual perspectives.
 Our curriculum stresses the region’s foundational religious traditions; the historical rise of major Islamic empires; the promises and disruptions of modern colonialism and nationalism; current political conflicts and wars; disputes and negotiations over borders and natural resources; the rise of diasporic and refugee communities; and the region’s cultural richness in poetry, literature, linguistics, religious practices, and even food.

-Finally, MES majors develop advanced proficiency in either Arabic or Hebrew through coursework at Middlebury College and at one of Middlebury College's C.V.
+Finally, MES majors develop advanced proficiency in either Arabic or Hebrew through coursework at Middlebury College and at one of the Middlebury C.V.
 Starr Schools Abroad in the Middle East:

 Sample courses about the region: